vijaysrajan/Decision-trees_CART_sketch/docs/02_low_level_design.md

         Notes
         -----
         - Only 3-column CSV format is supported: identifier, sketch_feature_present, sketch_feature_absent
-        - One-vs-all mode adds ~0.4% error from a_not_b computation
+        - One-vs-all mode adds ~0.4% error from a_not_b computation so a_not_b will not be used at all (not even at load time)
         - Dual-class mode provides best accuracy (no set operations)
         """
         pass